 We viewed a clip from the documentary “Rivers and Tides” about his work:

 After this, we thought about at the definition of the word “raw” :

 raw – adjective – (of a material or substance) in its natural state; not yet processed or purified.

 synonyms: unprocessed, untreated, unrefined, crude, natural; unedited, undigested, unprepared.

-Then, we made a list of materials that we might find on the ranch that could be defended as “raw.”
+We made lists of materials that we might find on the ranch that could be defended as “raw.”
 The list included but was not limited to: wood, metal, dirt, rocks, plants (leaves, branches, bark, etc.), water, ice, and paper.